wttech/Slice/README.md

     }
 }
 ```
 ##### Doing JSPs?
 No more business logic in JSPs (view layer).
-Business logic's place is in Java ans Slice knows about it!
+Business logic's place is in Java and Slice knows about it!
 ```jsp
 <slice:lookup var="model" type="<%=com.cognifide.example.core.components.richtext.TextModel%>" />
 <p>${model.text}</p>